 Create a content personalization variant for an object, open its properties dialog and click the edit icon () next to the Display condition field to open the macro condition editor.
 Stay on the Designer tab, remove () any existing expressions, then click the Add Group () action and use Add expression () to create two expression fields inside the new group.
 Fill in the expressions according to the following:

 •Enter CurrentDateTime.Hour into the field on the left, select the >= operator (greater than or equal to) and write 9 on the right.

 •Enter CurrentDateTime.Hour into the field on the left, select the <= operator (less than or equal to) and write 17 on the right.

 Leave the AND option selected between the two expressions.

-3. Add another expression to the main area and select the OR option between it and the group.
-Enter CurrentUser.IsInRole("GoldPartners") into the expression's field and select is true as the operator.
+Then, add another expression to the main area and select the OR option between it and the group.
+Enter CurrentUser.IsInRole("GoldPartners") into the expression's field and select (no operation).

-This condition ensures that the variant is only displayed to ordinary users if the current time is between 9 AM and 5 PM.
+This condition would ensure that the variant is only displayed to ordinary users if the current time is between 9 AM and 5 PM.
 Users who belong to the GoldPartners role will be able to see the content specified by the variant at any time.